vex-chat/privacy-policy/PrivacyPolicy.md

 - Encrypted messages and files you send within the service

 The messages and files are encrypted by you and decrypted by the intended recipient.
-**We do not have access to your decryption keys**, and therefore **can not read or decrypt any** of your messages or files sent to other users.
+**We do not have access to your decryption keys**, and therefore **can not read or decrypt any of your messages or files**.
 These keys are generated on your device and never leave your device.

 Messages sent are **deleted** from the server after they are fetched by the intended recipient.